lightningnetwork/lnd/lnwire/FLOW.md

 Close Channel
 -------------
-One party unilaterally sends their sig to the other party.
+One party unilaterally sends their sig and fee amount to the other party.
 No further channel updates are possible.
 In the future, we might include HTLCs in the outputs, but for now, we're assuming *all* HTLCs are cleared out.

 Close Channel Complete
 ----------------------
-Returns the Txid as a courtesy.
-The counterparty may not send this if they're being non-cooperative.
+Returns the Txid and sig as a courtesy.
+The counterparty might not send this if they're being non-cooperative.